LuisGVV/LuisGVV.github.io/_posts/2019-02-13-hello-world.markdown

 ---
 "Hello World" is the first baby step in the software development when learning a new language, tool or skill.

 This post is a dummy introduction and a way to get my feel around writing and blogging.
 Currently I'm using Jekyll + Github Pages as the goal is to use something to get started fast.
+Originally tried Gatsby but after a few major version releases got tired of it.
+Most of the original blog posts were drafts or unfinished ideas from the old blog.

 My main purpose from this blog is to develop a habit of writing some thoughts down, as I think writing your thoughts serves two main purposes:
 1. Having a measuring stick of what you've been up to and to look back at what you were doing and thinking.